Mahlie Jewell

 Book a one-on-one session

-Open peer art therapy groups
+Open art therapy space

 What to expect

-Group sessions provide beneficial peer support and respectful spaces to be ourselves openly.
+Sessions provide beneficial peer support and respectful spaces to be ourselves openly.
 They operate in a neurodivergent framework and do not require conformity with neurotypical practices and processes.
 All group process is optional and masking is not necessary.

 Each session invites participants to make art in their chosen ways (painting, drawing, writing, crafting, knitting, collage, sewing, etc), share challenges and strengths and connect with others with similar lived experiences.